TheOpenSpaceProgram/osp-magnum/src/test_application/README.md

 # OSP Test Application

 This is the OSP test applicaton.
-It is designed demonstrate all parts of osp-magnum and its API, while being very simple.
+It is designed demonstrate all parts of osp-magnum and its API, while being simple and easy to modify by contributors.

 ## Controls